Zero Waste Approach

 WASTE MANAGEMENT

 Dolce&Gabbana is committed to waste reduction through responsible raw material consumption and optimized production practices.
-In the 2024 fiscal year, the Group generated 2,439 tons of waste, nearly half of which consisted of wastewater from internal fabric printing processes.
+In the 2025 fiscal year, the Group generated 2.114 tons of waste, 13% less than the year before, nearly half of which consisted of wastewater from internal fabric printing processes.
 The partial in-house management of printing has enabled greater qualitative control over waste handling and disposal.

 The sustainability journey includes significant steps to reduce waste generation across facilities, stores, and at the consumer level.
-These efforts include the introduction of automated cutting machinery to minimize resource usage and guidelines for low-impact packaging based on the principles of Reduction, Recovery, Reuse, and Recycling.
-Furthermore, as part of its circularity program, the company collaborates with key industry players through the Re.Crea consortium to maximize fabric recycling and reuse.
+A concrete example is the set of guidelines developed for lower-impact packaging, based on the principles of Reduction, Recovery, Reuse, and Recycling.

 WATER

-Dolce&Gabbana recognizes the fashion industry’s impact on water consumption and is committed to the responsible use of this vital resource.
-Strictly adhering to regulations on water use and discharge, the company monitors water withdrawals and assesses water-related risks across its production sites using the Aqueduct Water Risk Atlas.
-In the 2024 fiscal year, water withdrawals from industrial and corporate sites in Italy totaled 85,913 m³.
+Dolce&Gabbana is aware of the fashion industry’s impact on water consumption and is committed to the responsible use of this vital resource.
+The company strictly complies with regulations on water use and discharge, and actively monitors water withdrawals by assessing water-related risks across its production sites using the Aqueduct Water Risk Atlas.